🇬🇪 Georgia Expats

 15 Ways to Spend Less in Tbilisi

-5. 5.
-Cook Georgian food at home — the ingredients are cheap and recipes are simple.
+6. 6.
+Cook Georgian food at home — ingredients are cheap and recipes are simple.

-8. 8.
-Skip Goodwill for groceries — Carrefour and Nikora have 80% of what you need.

 9. 9.
-Get a local phone plan — Magti or Silknet.
-Avoid roaming on your home SIM.
+Skip Goodwill — Carrefour and Nikora have 80% of what you need at half the price.

 10. 10.
+Get a local phone plan — Magti or Silknet, not roaming on your home SIM.

-Use Wise for money transfers — cheapest option for most currencies.
+11. 11.
+Use Wise for money transfers under $5K — cheapest option for most currencies.

 13. 13.
-Winter heating: close unused rooms, invest in a small space heater for your work area.
+Close unused rooms in winter and invest in a space heater for your work area.

 14. 14.
 Explore outside Tbilisi — weekend trips to Kazbegi, Kakheti, or Borjomi are incredibly cheap.